 Getting to Know the Passengers and Crew

 One way to really get students to get to know the passengers and crew aboard the ship is to assign them to do research on one of them.
-There are so many amazing stories about the passengers and learning about the people aboard makes the historical event seem even more close to home.
+There are so many amazing stories about the passengers and learning about the people aboard makes the historical event more engaging.

 If you are looking for a quicker way for students to choose a passenger, use my digital passenger choice board!
 Students will randomly click on a number and it will automatically direct them to a slide with the name of their passenger or crew member!